wp-staging/wp-staging/readme.txt

 * Fix: Cancel cloning does not clean up unused tables and leads to duplicate tables
 * Tweak: Wordings in rating admin notice
 * Tweak: Better error messages
+* Tweak: Open staging site in same window from login request
 * Fix: Set meta noindex for staging site to make it non indexable for search engines